About Critical Areas Review

 How to Apply: Go to the Forms page and complete & submit the form

 Go to the Applications & Forms page then scroll down to Critical Areas Forms.
-The CAD is the first option.
+The Critical Area Review form is the first option.
 There you'll find the forms and instructions.